pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Showing score

-{{< work-in-progress >}}

 To show the score I'm going to create two new sprites that will be used to show the digits of the score (I'll only track scores up to 99)

 {{< commit introduce-score1-class >}}

 There are ten costumes, which I want to name "digit-0" to "digit-9".
 Instead of typing each of the ten costumes out by hand I decided to use a Python shortcut for making lists with this kind of pattern.
 There are two parts to this:

-The first is writing a `range` statement inside the list definition, for example `[ n for n in range(10) ]` creates the list `[0,2,3,4,5,6,7,8,9]` (`n` in this is just a temporary variable that is created for setting up the list only).
+The first is writing a `range` statement inside the list definition.
+Writing a bit of Python like: `[ n for n in range(10) ]` creates the list `[0,2,3,4,5,6,7,8,9]` (`n` in this is just a temporary variable that is created for setting up the list only).
+So I can use this to make the "varying" part of each costume's name.

 The second trick is that we can fill in "placeholders" in a string using Python's special "f-strings" (formatted string literals).
 The basic idea of these is that you write a string that mentions some variables in it, within curly braces and Python will fill in the value of the variable.

 For example, if you write `f"digit-{n}"` when the variable `n` has the number `3` in it then the final string would be `"digit-3"`.
 The `f` in front of the first double-quote is what tells Python that it should look for variables marked by curly braces inside the string.

 We can combine this with a range loop to get several strings that follow some pattern.

 {{< commit compute-score-digit-costumes >}}

 When the score changes I'll get the bunny sprite to send out a broadcast message.
 When this score sprite receives that it will look up the score, calculate the _first digit_ of the score, and set the costume to the corresponding digit.
 I use the f-string trick in this to select the right costume name based on the "tens" value of the score.

+Calculating the first digit is easy if we assume the score is never more than 99.
+We divide the score by ten and _take the remainder_.
+This is what the Python `%` operator does.

 {{< commit display-digits-on-message1 >}}